First of all, apologies for occupying yet more of the internet with Lionel Messi v Cristiano Ronaldo content.

 Since Euro 2016, Ronaldo enthusiasts have criticised Messi for not winning anything with Argentina.

-The legendary No10 has lost four international finals while his Portuguese nemesis is one from two.
+The legendary No10 has lost four international finals while his Portuguese nemesis is one from two, or two from three if you include the Nations League (it’s hard to say how much Uefa’s new tournament is valued at this stage).

-Many believe the presence of a trophy on Ronaldo’s mantelpiece is evidence of his superiority.
+Many believe the presence of an international trophy on Ronaldo’s mantelpiece is evidence of his superiority.

-Messi fans would argue the nature of his finals demand consideration… and perhaps they’re right.
+Messi fans would argue the nature of his finals demand consideration; perhaps they’re right.

-Brazil comprehensively outplayed Argentina in Messi’s first major international final in 2007.
+Brazil comprehensively outplayed Argentina in Messi’s first major international final (Copa America) in 2007.

 But his others – occurring in three consecutive years between 2014 and 2016 – were decided by barely tangible margins.